willogy-team/insights--tensorflow/part5/README.md

 ## Conclusion

-Sigh... , we have confronted with many problems to complete this part.
+Sigh..., we have been confronted with many problems to complete this part.
 Though there are many bugs, we have also certainly accomplished a lot by solving them.
-From the problem of static graph in Tensorflow which prevents showing the output shapes, ```tf.keras.layers.Layer```, the use of ```get_config``` to overcome the problem of "NotImplementedError" to the use of ```tf.keras.vis``` for the Tensorflow custom model, all of them are valuable insights when learning Tensorflow.
+From the problem of the static graph in Tensorflow which prevents showing the output shapes, ```tf.keras.layers.Layer```, the use of ```get_config``` to overcome the problem of "NotImplementedError" to the use of ```tf.keras.vis``` for the Tensorflow custom model, all of them are valuable insights when learning Tensorflow.

 ## References